Object-ions/Jelly-Belly-Wiki-API-Data-Collection/worklog.md

 11:20 PM - Working on scraper
 12:00 AM - Working on Scraper
 12:30 AM - merge dynamic data and static data
+1:10 AM adjust content from merged dynamic and static data